 Each Career Guide highlights curriculum requirements, as well as skills and abilities that may be developed and applied through each course of study.
 To complement the academic information, a range of interesting occupational opportunities are listed as a starting point for considering how academic experiences may translate to professional work settings.
 The Career Guide series represents a collaborative effort between The Career Center and numerous academic units.

-Students choosing psychology as a field of the major develop an approved plan for the major with a department advisor.
+Students choosing psychology as a field of concentration develop an approved concentration plan with a concentration advisor.
 Students then assume responsibility for completing their program of study or for making revisions which will not jeopardize their graduation.
-Students are, however, encouraged to consult a department advisor at any time.
-A department advisor must approve the original plan for the major and any exceptions to the stated requirements for the major.
-Students should also consult a department advisor when planning the final term's elections to ensure that all requirements for the major have been met and to secure an advisor's approval on a Major Release form.
+Students are, however, encouraged to consult a concentration advisor at any time.
+A concentration advisor must approve the original concentration plan and any exceptions to the stated concentration requirements.
+Students should also consult a concentration advisor when planning the final term's elections to ensure that all concentration requirements have been met and to secure an advisor's approval on a Concentration Release form.
 Appointments for students are scheduled at 1343 East Hall or online through the Department website.

 Advising by Undergraduate Psychology Academic Peer Advising Program students is available at 1343 East Hall during the fall and winter terms.